October 15

 Federal Resources

-CDC’s communication tools and resources support efforts to prevent HIV and to live well with HIV.
+CDC’s communication tools and resources support efforts to prevent HIV and promote living well with HIV.

-The CDC’s Let’s Stop HIV Together campaign materials includes posters, graphics, videos and more.
+The CDC’s Let’s Stop HIV Together campaign materials include posters, graphics, videos, and more.

 Learn about the Epidemic

-HIV stigma refers to irrational or negative attitudes, behaviors, and judgments towards people living with or at risk of HIV.
-It can negatively affect the health and well-being of people living with HIV by discouraging some individuals from learning their HIV status, accessing treatment, or staying in care.
+HIV stigma refers to irrational or negative attitudes, behaviors, and judgments toward people with or at risk of HIV.
+It can negatively affect the health and well-being of people with HIV by discouraging some individuals from learning their HIV status, accessing treatment, or staying in care.
 Stand up to stigma and make a difference!